emsifa/random-image/README.md

 ### Usage Example in Model Factory

-Basically this package is designed to be used in model factory, that is why 3 methods above returns a string.
-So in order to use it in model factory you can just call method in example aboves in your model factory like this:
+This package is designed to be used in the model factory, which is why the 3 methods above return a string.
+So to use it in the model factory you can just call the method in the example above in your model factory like this:

 ```php
 <?php